 In areas where a candidate has considerable support - say six out of every ten voters will vote for them - it is not necessary to identify supporters.
 You will know that the more voters you remind about Election Day and make sure that they vote that your candidate will receive the majority of the votes.
 In these areas you can organize what is called a "blind pull" of voters or pulling everyone to the polls regardless of whether or not you know whom they are supporting.
 In these areas where the support is very strong the campaign can put up signs reminding voters about Election Day and encouraging them to vote.
-They may want to phone as many of the voters as possible to make sure they turn out.
+They may want to phone as many of the voters as possible to make sure they turn out or send in a car with a loudspeaker telling people it's Election Day and time to go vote.